andresuriegas/andresuriegas/README.md

 I'm a front-end developer and aspiring UX/UI designer based in Sweden.

 Back in October 2020, my learning journey started.
-As almost all of us, front-end developers, I started with HTML and CSS.
+As most front-end developers I started with HTML and CSS.
 Since then, I moved to JavaScript, a little bit of React and Redux.

-I'm passionate about building highly polished user experiences and I love to be part of the whole development process; From designing and building high-res prototypes to programming and deploying compelling online experiences.
+I'm passionate about building highly polished user experiences and I love to be part of the whole development process; from designing and building high-res prototypes to programming and deploying compelling online experiences.

 In summary: